 - Pain radiating down the legs

 Can acupuncture help?

 Acupuncture can be a great way to regulate your cycle and build the body up to prevent cramps.
 Stagnation is the main reason for menstrual cramps and PMS.
 Stasis is when your body’s energy and blood are stuck.
-An acupuncture and moxabustion treatment can really help your cramps; basically, inserting the acupuncture needles in strategic spots helps get that blood and energy flowing like it ought to, alleviating many of our biggest menstrual symptoms.
-In addition, Chinese herbs may bring relief for you too, depending on your situation.
-A recent systematic review and meta-analysis finding indicates that acupoint stimulation, especially non-invasive acupoint stimulation, could have good short term effects on pain of primary dysmenorrhea (1).
+An acupuncture and moxibustion treatment can really help your cramps; basically, inserting the acupuncture needles in strategic spots helps get that blood and energy flowing like it ought to, alleviating many of our biggest menstrual symptoms.
+In addition, Chinese herbs may relieve you too, depending on your situation.
+A recent systematic review and meta-analysis finding indicates that acupoint stimulation, especially non-invasive acupoint stimulation, could have good short-term effects on pain of primary dysmenorrhea (1).

 Is there anything else I can do to help?